TLE31/Codeclash-project/README.md

 # Codeclash
-### Social Media Community for Hackers
+### Social Media Community for Developers

-Welcome to our hacker community, a social platform designed for hackers worldwide.
+Welcome to our developers community especially cyber security enthusiasts, a social platform designed for hackers developers.
 Here, you can test your skills, practice techniques, and connect with like-minded individuals.
 Join us for exploration, collaboration, and growth.

 ### Installation